rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 +
 +

-The fact that the %Ne ‘DEF.PL’ marker, in affix-onset position, is conditioned by the preceding vowel, is related to the position this affix holds on the grammaticalization cline.
+The fact that the -Ne ‘DEF.PL’ marker, in affix-onset position, is conditioned by the preceding vowel, is related to the position this affix holds on the grammaticalization cline.
 As discussed above, the mid non-back vowel has two allophones in front e and central e͔.
 Since there is an extremely low attestation of a hypothetical mid central phoneme, on the basis of corpus material, it might be surprising to note that the mere back-vowel